Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Twin Screw Extruders

-Twin screw extruders can be divided into two and can be further subdivided:
+Twin screw extruders can be broadly classified into two main types, each of which can be further subdivided:

 Intermeshing extruders